mmistakes/minimal-mistakes/_docs/01-quick-start-guide.md

 ## Customize Your Site

 Open up `_config.yml` found in the root of the repo and edit anything under **Site Settings**.
-For a full explanation of every setting be sure to read the **Customization** section, but for now let's just change the site's title.
+For a full explanation of every setting be sure to read the [**Configuration**]({{ base_path }}/docs/configuration/) section, but for now let's just change the site's title.

 <figure>
   <img src="{{ base_path }}/images/mm-github-edit-config.gif" alt="editing _config.yml file">
   <figcaption>Edit text files without leaving GitHub.com</figcaption>
 </figure>

 Committing a change to `_config.yml` (or any file in your repository) will force GitHub Pages to rebuild your site with Jekyll.
-It should then be viewable a few seconds later at <USERNAME.github.io>.
+It should then be viewable a few seconds later at `https://USERNAME.github.io`.

 ---

 Congratulations!
-You've successfully forked the Minimal Mistakes Jekyll theme and are up an running with GitHub Pages.
-Now you're ready to add some content and customize the site further.
+You've successfully forked the theme and are up an running with GitHub Pages.
+Now you're ready to add content and customize the site further.